TailAdmin/free-react-tailwind-admin-dashboard/README.md

 # TailAdmin React - Free React Tailwind Admin Dashboard Template

 TailAdmin is a free and open-source admin dashboard template built on **React and Tailwind CSS**, providing developers with everything they need to create a comprehensive, data-driven back-end, dashboard, or admin panel solution for upcoming web projects.

 With TailAdmin, you get access to all the necessary dashboard UI components, elements, and pages required to build a feature-rich and complete dashboard or admin panel.
 Whether you're building dashboard or admin panel for a complex web application or a simple website, TailAdmin is the perfect solution to help you get up and running quickly.

 ![TailAdmin React.js Dashboard Preview](./banner.png)

 ## Overview

 TailAdmin provides essential UI components and layouts for building feature-rich, data-driven admin dashboards and control panels.
 It's built on:

-- React 18 (create-react-app)
+- React 19
 - TypeScript
 - Tailwind CSS